Terms of Service

 I do not accept friend requests to my personal (private/protected) profiles on social media from current or former clients.
 I believe that adding clients as friends or contacts on these sites can compromise our respective privacy.
-It may also blue the boundaries of our therapeutic relationship.
+It may also blur the boundaries of our therapeutic relationship.

 I will not respond to private messages sent to my personal profiles.
 If you wish to contact me, I ask that you do this via this website, or via my business email/phone.

 I have professional/public pages on several social media platforms.
 I use these to promote my business, as well as to share articles and content related to mental health, psychology and well-being.
 You are welcome to view these pages, read and share the articles posted, and follow me if you wish.
 I do not expect clients to follow my pages, but if you use a recognisable name and I happen to notice you have followed me, we may briefly discuss the potential impact of this in our therapeutic work together.

 I will never compromise current or former client confidentiality by identifying individuals who follow my pages/profiles, nor will I solicit client testimonials.
 Any interactions you make with my pages/profiles you do of your own free will.